conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 Check for the list of supported resources and their definition in the dedicated [Resources Reference](../resource-reference) page.

+[Read more](https://docs.conduktor.io/platform/navigation/self-serve/) about how the CLI can be used for Kafka Self Service.

 ## Install & Configure

 You have 2 options to Install Conduktor CLI.